ViniciusTartari/tartariworkstation/README.md

-# My pos-installation script to Debian 9
+# My pos-installation script to Debian 9 and 10

-## My bash script to automate software installation on Debian 9
+## My bash script to automate software installation on Debian 9 and 10

 ### List of softwares